President Biden calls for assault weapons ban and other measures to curb gun violence

 As a senator, Biden was the author of the assault-weapons ban, which was in place for a decade until 2004.
 But in today's political climate, the president has few realistic avenues to pursue gun control without congressional action.

-Although there are nascent signs of an agreement on potential legislation that would offer state incentives to pass red-flag laws, update school-safety protocols, and changes to background checks, the prospect of bipartisan action on guns typically fades in the weeks after mass shootings.
+Although there are nascent signs of an agreement on potential legislation, the prospect of bipartisan action on guns typically fades in the weeks after mass shootings.

 "This time, it's time for the Senate to do something," Biden said, adding that 10 Republican senators need to be on board with any effort.